Reactive Synthesis of Smart Contract Control Flows: Preliminaries

-\begingroup For a safety specification, the \emph{reactive synthesis} problem is to determine the \emph{winning region}, i.e., the maximal subset of its safety region such that for every state and input combination, there is a transition into said subset.
-For specifications that consist of assumptions and guarantees, we only depict the transitions of a winning region whose inputs are allowed by the assumption.
-As an example, consider the specification with input $a$, output $b$, assumption $\Globally (a \rightarrow \neg \Once a)$, and guarantee $\Globally((b \rightarrow \neg \Once b) \land (b \rightarrow \WeakYesterday \Historically \neg a))$.
-The winning region for this example is depicted in Figure~\ref{fig:winning_region}.
+In this paper, we work with specifications that are \emph{safety properties}(see, e.g., \cite{KupfermanV99,DBLP:journals/tse/Lamport77}).
+A safety property can be equivalently expressed as a Mealy machine $\stateMachine$ that describes the set of traces that satisfy the property ($\stateMachine$ is called the \emph{safety region} of the property).
+For a safety specification, the \emph{reactive synthesis} problem is to determine the \emph{winning region}, i.e., the maximal subset of its safety region such that for every combination of state and input, there is a transition into said subset.
+A \emph{strategy} is a subset of the winning region such that in each state, there is exactly one outgoing transition for every input.